CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 ```

 <img src="E.coli_Analysis_files/figure-gfm/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />
-We have a fat tailed mound-like distribution when plotted ona log scale.
+We have a fat tailed mound-like distribution when plotted on a log
-That suggests a lognormal distribution may work well for these data.
-But
+scale.
+That suggests a lognormal distribution may work well for these
-note also that we have an excess of elevated values.
-Note that this
+data.
+But note also that we have an excess of elevated values.
+Note that
-level of extreme values suggests the geometric means are going to
+this level of extreme values suggests the geometric means are going to
 underestimate the real values.

 # What Distribution Fits?